STaiMIC/foundations-training/README.md

 | patientX | XX | 0 | normal_sample | L001 | fastq/normal_1.fastq.gz | fastq/normal_2.fastq.gz |
 | patientX | XX | 1 | tumor_sample | L001 | fastq/tumor_1.fastq.gz | fastq/tumor_2.fastq.gz |

-> Why compare both formats?
+> **Why compare both formats?**
-> Sarek needs `patient`, `sex`, `status`, and `lane` because somatic variant calling requires pairing tumor and normal samples from the same patient.
-Ampliseq only needs `sampleID` and read paths because 16S profiling doesn't require that pairing.
-Different biological questions require capturing different metadata — this is the Biology layer in practice.
+> Sarek requires `patient` and `sample`, which link multiple samples back to one individual. `lane` is required for FASTQ input and carries the technical read group, so reads from different lanes are tracked and merged correctly. `sex` and `status` are optional: `sex` informs sex chromosome handling, and `status` marks normal (0) or tumour (1), defaulting to 0.
+Sarek is not restricted to paired somatic analysis, so these columns exist to support tumour/normal pairing when the question needs it, not because pairing is mandatory.
+Ampliseq needs only `sampleID` and read paths because 16S profiling has no such relationships to track.
+Different biological questions require different metadata.
+That is the Biology layer in practice.

 ## What you'll learn